-15 For ye have not received the spirit of ^abondage again to fear; but ye have received the Spirit of ^badoption, whereby we cry, Abba, (Poppa, Daddy) Father.
+15 For ye have not received the spirit of ^abondage again to fear; but ye have received the Spirit of ^badoption, whereby we cry, Abba, Father.
 (The adopted sons [and daughters] in the family of the Eternal Father are privileged to address him who is the Ruler of the universe in this intimate way.
-DNTC, 2:261)

-16 The Spirit itself beareth ^awitness with our ^bspirit, that we are the ^cchildren of God:
+DNTC, 2:261) 16 The Spirit itself beareth ^awitness with our ^bspirit, that we are the ^cchildren of God:

-17 And if children, then heirs; ^aheirs of God, and joint-heirs (Bruce R. McConkie: A joint-heir is one who inherits equally with all other heirs including the Chief Heir who is the Son.
-Each joint-heir has an equal and an undivided portion of the whole of everything.
-If one knows all things, so do all others.
-If one has all power, so do all those who inherit jointly with him.
-If the universe belongs to one, so it does equally to the total of all upon whom the joint inheritances are bestowed.
-MD, 395.) with Christ; if so be that we ^bsuffer with him, that we may be also glorified together.
-(We can become equals with Christ.
-Joseph Smith taught that this requires the full ordinances of the gospel: "All men who become heirs of God and joint heirs with Jesus Christ will have to receive the fulness of the ordinances of his kingdom; and those who will not receive all the ordinances will come short of the fullness of that glory, if they do not lose the whole."
+17 And if children, then heirs; ^aheirs of God, and joint-heirs with Christ; if so be that we ^bsuffer with him, that we may be also glorified together.
+(Joseph Smith taught that this requires the full ordinances of the gospel: "All men who become heirs of God and joint heirs with Jesus Christ will have to receive the fulness of the ordinances of his kingdom; and those who will not receive all the ordinances will come short of the fullness of that glory, if they do not lose the whole."
 Teachings, p.
 309. Joseph Smith also taught that to be an heir is to become as God: "but they shall be heirs of God and joint heirs with Jesus Christ.
 What is it?
 To inherit the same power, the same glory and the same exaltation, until you arrive at the station of a God, and ascend the throne of eternal power, the same as those who have gone before."
 Teachings, p.
-347. This adoption ought to be looked for with great anticipation by every one of God's children for all have lost their heirship.
+347 This adoption ought to be looked for with great anticipation by every one of God's children for all have lost their heirship.
 But through the atonement of Jesus Christ all may be heirs again.
-When fully understood, one would suffer much to receive heirship with God.
-D&C 76: These are they who are the sons of God.
-D&C 84:33-40 33 For whoso is ^afaithful unto the obtaining these two ^bpriesthoods of which I have spoken, and the ^cmagnifying their calling, are ^dsanctified by the Spirit unto the ^erenewing of their bodies.
-34 They become the ^asons of Moses and of Aaron and the ^bseed of ^cAbraham, and the church and kingdom, and the ^delect of God.
-35 And also all they who receive this priesthood ^areceive me, saith the Lord; 36 For he that receiveth my servants areceiveth me; 37 And he that areceiveth me receiveth my Father; 38 And he that receiveth my Father receiveth my Father's akingdom; therefore ball that my Father hath shall be given unto him.
-39 And this is according to the ^aoath and covenant which belongeth to the priesthood.
-40 Therefore, all those who receive the ^apriesthood, receive this ^boath and covenant of my Father, which he cannot break, neither can it be moved.
-Latter-day Saints regard Jesus Christ as the firstborn spirit child of God the Father and the Only Begotten of the Father in the flesh.
-Because of this priority, he is the natural heir of the Father.
-Through strict obedience to the Father's will, progressing from grace to grace by obeying the gospel and its ordinances and making the infinite Atonement, Jesus became the Savior of all mankind and also heir to all that the Father has.
-Those who accept Jesus Christ as their redeemer, repent of their sins, obey the ordinances of the gospel, and live in willing obedience with the Holy Spirit as their guide, can also become heirs of God and join-heirs with Jesus Christ.
-In the eternities, they can inherit the same truth, power, wisdom, glory, and exaltation possessed by God the Father and by the Son.
-Encyclopedia of Mormonism, 2:583)
+When fully understood, one would suffer much to receive heirship with God.)

 18 For I reckon that the ^asufferings of this present time are not worthy to be compared (named) with the ^bglory which shall be revealed ^cin us (to us).
-(Our suffering is nothing compared to the reward.)